Scalability: Horizontal or scale out

-Scaling horizontally (out/in) means adding more nodes to (or removing nodes from) a system, such as adding a new computer to a distributed software application.
+Scaling horizontally (out/in) means adding or removing nodes, such as adding a new computer to a distributed software application.
 An example might involve scaling out from one web server to three.
 High-performance computing applications, such as seismic analysis and biotechnology, scale workloads horizontally to support tasks that once would have required expensive supercomputers.
 Other workloads, such as large social networks, exceed the capacity of the largest supercomputer and can only be handled by scalable systems.
 Exploiting this scalability requires software for efficient resource management and maintenance.

 Vertical or scale up

 Scaling vertically (up/down) means adding resources to (or removing resources from) a single node, typically involving the addition of CPUs, memory or storage to a single computer.

-Larger numbers of elements increases management complexity, more sophisticated programming to allocate tasks among resources and handle issues such as throughput and latency across nodes, while some applications do not scale horizontally.
+Benefits to scale-up include avoiding increased management complexity, more sophisticated programming to allocate tasks among resources and handling issues such as throughput, latency, and synchronization across nodes.
+Moreover some applications do not scale horizontally.